 No two projects are the same, and as a result, we strongly believe that in terms of how you approach them, one size very rarely fits all.
 So as part of our decision making process, we took time to ensure that the BI methodology of our selected Systems Integration supplier was specifically tailored for this particular programme.

 Working hand-in-hand with our client's Procurement and Legal teams, we conducted detailed contractual negotiations with the chosen suppliers, reaching agreement and contract signature in line with the plan.
 The strong contractual position we established gave our client confidence.

 Selecting a partner or third party is not just about getting the best possible commercial deal at that moment in time.
-It’s about making decisions to work with other people and organizations, sometimes for a period of many years - through thick and thin - and maximizing the chances at the start of doing this successfully.”
+It’s about making decisions to work with other people and organisations, sometimes for a period of many years - through thick and thin - and maximising the chances at the start of doing this successfully.”

 As part of the contracting process, we helped strengthen the leadership team’s understanding of how to create robust contracts and frameworks.
 This has brought them new skills they can take with them to other significant negotiations in the future.

 The suppliers were then rapidly mobilised and we handed over the management of them to the client team members that had been appointed as ongoing supplier managers.

 The vendor selection process was completed within the set timeframes, successfully engaging three suppliers.
 We then supported those suppliers as they ramped up the programme to full capacity, and their resources were actively working on the programme on schedule.